 - 1. Get Out of Your Chronic Pain Forever...naturally, without drugs. - 2.
-We are the only clinic that offers a complete, money-back guarantee on your first 3 sessions.
+We are the only clinic that offers Advanced Balance Method Acupuncture.

 If all you want is the cheapest acupuncturist, please call someone else.
 Our office will make your treatments unforgettable, relaxing and amazingly successful.
-I will help you create the best therapeutic outcome possible, or I will refund your money, guaranteed.
+I will help you create the best therapeutic outcome possible.

-3. You will see results quickly.

-- 4. We treat far more than just pain.
-We also treat digestive problems, depression, stress, PMS, anxiety, weight control, insomnia, hot flashes, tingling and numbness, morning sickness, colds, flu, facial rejuvenation, allergies, sinus infections and much more! - 5.
+- 3. You will see results quickly. - 4.
+We treat far more than just pain.
+We also treat digestive problems, depression, stress, PMS, anxiety, weight loss, insomnia, hot flashes, tingling and numbness, morning sickness, colds, flu, facial rejuvenation, allergies, sinus infections and much more! - 5.
 You will be working with an acupuncturist who is trained, experienced and well known.
 Steven has been interviewed by The New York Times, The Buzz TV, My 29 TV, Women's World magazine and many others.

-So, if you want to make your acupuncture successful, call our receptionist at 612-866-4000 to schedule an appointment with Steven, the only full-time professional Licensed Acupuncturist in Minneapolis who guarantees you will be thrilled with his service.
+So, if you want to make your acupuncture successful, call our receptionist at 612-866-4000 to schedule an appointment with Steven, full-time professional Licensed Acupuncturist in Minneapolis who you will be thrilled with his service.